 As shown above, you have two options: Upgrade the current PC, or create media that will either upgrade another PC or perform a clean install on the current PC.
 However, in both cases, the tool will temporarily download a disk image of Windows 10, so be sure you have enough space for the file — around 4GB, at least.

 Next, select the Upgrade This PC Now option and follow the prompts.
 The tool will scan your computer to see if it’s compatible and may present a list of problematic programs or hardware that could stall the upgrade.
 If needed, uninstall programs to address the installer’s concerns.

 With all issues resolved, the installer will try to port over all the data it can.
 Keep in mind, however, the vast gap between Windows 7 and Windows 10 in terms of the software you use.
 If you’re ditching Windows 7 after using it for many years, you probably have a lot of data stored in files and apps.
-Not all of these files and apps are guaranteed to be compatible with Windows 10.
-Some of them may stop working.
+We can’t guarantee that all files and apps will be compatible with Windows 10, and some may stop working.

 It’s essential to be aware of this and prepare before upgrading.
 Back up or convert any crucial data before you continue.

 As the installer progresses, your PC will restart a few times.
 As part of the process, it will pull your existing digital license from your hardware during the setup — you won’t need to activate.
 If prompted for a valid product key, enter it now or do so later by visiting Settings > Update & Security > Activation.

 Keep in mind that this won’t work for Windows XP or Windows Vista, as these versions of Windows never qualified for the free Windows 10 upgrade.